copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used on Overwatching or Suppressing units.

 ## Commissar
-Pistol shots against allies who have been mind controlled by enemies have +50 to hit, cannot be dodged, and automatically kill the target if a hit occurs.
++50 aim, ignore all Dodge, and Execute on hit with pistol shots against allies that are mind controlled by an enemy.
+* TODO: What does it mean in this context to Execute?

 ## Defilade
-Soldiers within Command Range of the Officer receive +5 bonus to defense value provided by cover.
-* Soldiers within Command Range of the Officer receive +5 bonus to defense value provided by cover.
-* Command Range increases with each new Officer level.
+Squad members in Leadership range have +5 to cover defense.
+* TODO: Does this apply to the Officer?

 ## Fire Discipline
-All allies within Command Range of the Officer gain +10% to hit on reaction fire.
-* All allies within Command Range of the Officer gain +10% to hit on reaction fire.
-* Command Range increases with each new Officer level.
+Allies in Leadership range have +10 aim with reaction attacks.
+* TODO: Does this apply to reaction shots, or reaction attacks?
+* TODO: Does this apply to the Officer?

 ## Focus Fire
-Spend an action to pinpoint a target and grant your squad cumulative Aim bonuses and 1 Armor Piercing on attacks against that target for the rest of the turn.
-* Spend an action to pinpoint a target and grant your squad cumulative aim bonuses and 1 armor piercing on attacks against that target for the rest of the turn.
-* Each successive direct weapon attack against the target in the same turn grants an additional +5 aim bonus.
+Debuff a visible enemy to have -1 armor and -5 Defense until the start of its turn.
+The defense penalty increases by 5 every time the target is attacked with an attack subject to an aim roll.
+* {% 1AP NTE %}
 * {% COOLDOWN %}

 ## Get Some
-Twice per mission, spend an action to grant all allies within Command Range a +20 bonus to Critical Hit chances for the remainder of the turn.
-* Spend an action to grant all friendly units within Command Range a +20 bonus to Critical Hit chances for the remainder of the turn.
-* Usable twice per mission.
-* Command Range increases with each new Officer level.
+Give +20 crit to all allies in Leadership range until the end of their turn.
+* {% 1AP NTE %}
+* {% CHARGES %}
+* TODO: Does it really tick at the end of their turn?

 ## Incoming!
-Activate this ability to grant everyone within command range four points of damage resistance against explosive attacks through the end of the next alien turn.
-* Activate this ability to grant all allies in command range four points of damage resistance against explosive attacks through the end of the next alien turn.
+Give +4 explosive damage resistance to all allies in Leadership range until the start of your turn.
-* Requires no actions.
+* Does not apply to panicked soldiers or units suppressing other targets.
+* {% 0AP %}
 * {% COOLDOWN %}
-* Command Range increases with each new officer level.
-* Does not apply to panicked soldiers or units suppressing other targets.

 ## Infiltrator
 The officer's squad will infiltrate enemy targets more quickly.
-* The squad of an officer with this perk will be significantly stealthier than it otherwise would be and will have reduced infiltration times.
+* TODO: What does this actually do?

 ## Intervention
-Activate this ability to spend 10 intel and gain two turns on the current mission timer.
-The number of charges is dependent on the officer's rank.
-* Activate this ability to spend 10 intel and gain two turns on the current mission timer.
+Spend 10 intel for +2 mission timer.
-* Requires one action.
+* {% 1AP NTE %}
+* {% CHARGES %}
-* The number of charges is dependent on the officer's rank.
+* TODO: Number of charges increases with officer rank.
+But how many at which ranks?
-* Will do nothing if there is no mission timer.
+* Intervention does nothing if there is no mission timer.
-* Intel cost can be influenced by events; the ability will not fire if XCOM has fewer than 10 intel.
+* TODO: Can it be used on missions without timer?
+Is it a no-op?
+Does it still consume intel?

 ## Jammer
-Once per battle, delay the arrival of incoming enemy reinforcements by one turn.
+Delay the arrival of imminent enemy reinforcements by one turn.
-* Activate this ability to cause incoming enemy reinforcements to be delayed by one turn.
-* If no reinforcements are reported as inbound, it will instead delay future reinforcements.
+* {% 1AP ET %}
+* {% CHARGES %}
+* Only works if the reinforcements will enter next turn.
+* If reinforcements are also queued for the enemy turn after the next one, Jammer will cause two waves of reinforcements to enter that turn.

 ## Lead By Example
-The Officer improves the Aim, Will and Hack of soldiers within Command Range by half the difference between soldier and Officer.
-* If the Officer's Aim, Will and/or Hack scores are higher than any soldier within Command Range, the soldier gains bonuses to those scores equal to half the difference between the Officer and the soldier.
+Squadmates in Leadership range have aim, will and hack bonuses equal to half the stat difference between you and the ally.
-* Command Range increases with each new Officer level.
+* If the squadmate has a higher stat, the Lead By Example bonus for that stat does not apply.
+* TODO: Does it apply to SPARKs?

 ## Leadership
-This officer provides bonuses to will, dodge and infiltration to soldiers who have previously served under his or her command.
-These bonuses scale up the more missions they go on together.
-* This officer provides bonuses to will, dodge and infiltration to soldiers who have previously served under his or her command.
-These bonuses scale up the more missions they go on together.
+Squadmates have will, dodge and infiltration bonuses per successful mission they have served under your command.
+* TODO: Give me some numbers.

 ## Oscar Mike
-Spend an action to give all allies within Command Range +5 Mobility for the remainder of the turn.
-Usable once per mission.
-* Spend an action to give all allies within Command Range +3 Mobility for the remainder of the turn.
+Give +5 mobility to all allies in Leadership range until the end of your turn.
-* Usable once per mission.
-* Command Range increases with each new Officer level.
+* {% 1AP NTE %}
+* {% CHARGES %}
+* All allies, or all squadmates?

 ## Scavenger
-Mission rewards of supplies, Alien Alloys and Elerium increased by 30% after successful missions.
-Squad members have a chance of collecting extra Alien Alloys and Elerium from aliens.
+30% more supply, Alien Alloy and Elerium Crystal rewards from successful missions.
+Squad members have a chance to gain Alien Alloys and Elerium Crystals from alien kills.
-* If the Officer survives the mission and is conscious, mission rewards of supplies, Alien Alloys and Elerium are increased by 30 percent.
-* Squad may recover Alien Alloys and Elerium from dead aliens.
+* Multiplicative reward bonus only applies if you survive the mission and are conscious at the end of it.
+* TODO: How does the latter half actually work?

 ## Trial By Fire
-Any soldiers below the rank of sergeant will be automatically promoted after a successful mission with this officer.
+Squadmates below Sergeant rank gain experience to be promoted to their next rank at the end of the mission.
+* Squadmates that otherwise gained enough experience to be promoted do not gain any bonus experience.
+* Trial By Fire does not promote squadmates directly to Sergeants, only to their next rank.
 * This bonus only applies if the commanding officer has this perk, and it does not grant bonuses to other officers on the mission.
+* TODO: Does this work on SPARKs?
+* TODO: Does this really not work for officer trained people?

 ## You'll Need This
-Pass a spare pistol to a civilian ally.
+Give a conventional pistol to an allied civilian.
-* Anytime you equip a pistol (of any technology level), you carry a spare conventional pistol that you can hand to any adjacent civilian ally who does not already have a pistol.
+* You carry a spare conventional pistol if you have a pistol of any kind in your inventory.
-* The spare pistol does not impose a weight penalty on this soldier, but the ally will incur a one-mobility penalty when receiving the sidearm.
+* You have no mobility penalty from the spare conventional pistol. -1 mobility to the ally that receives the spare conventional pistol.
 * Note: This ability will not appear in your Tactical ability icons unless you can use it.
+* TODO: What does the last part mean?
+Is it a UX bug?

 ## Bastion
-Fortress now provides immunity to nearby teammates.
+Your allies in a {% BASTION_RADIUS_TILES %} tile radius are immune to fire, poison, acid, and explosive damage.
 * Bastion has a 4 tile radius.
-* Moving next to afflicted allies will immediately cleanse their negative physical status effects.
+* Moving into range of an ally with any of the listed effects will remove the effects.

 ## Domination
 Permanently mind control an enemy.
-Only one successful Domination can be performed per mission.
-* Domination requires a contest of the Psi Operative's Psi Strength stat versus the Will of the target.
+* Requires a contest of your Psi versus the target's Will.
+* {% CHARGES %}
+* Failed attempts do not consume charges.
 * {% COOLDOWN %}
-* If the Psi Operative dies or leaves the battlefield, the Domination is broken.
+* Domination ends if you die, become mentally impaired, or evac.

 ## Fortress
-The soldier is immune to fire, poison, acid, and explosive damage.
+You are immune to fire, poison, acid, and explosive damage.
-* A soldier with the Fortress ability can walk through fire, poison and acid with no ill effects.

 ## Fuse
-If an enemy is carrying explosives, they can be remotely detonated by the Psi Operative.
-Free action.
+Detonate the explosive of a visible enemy or corpse.
+* {% 1AP NTE %}
 * {% COOLDOWN %}

 ## Insanity
-Debilitating telepathic attack that can inflict different negative conditions, including mental control of the target.
+Disorient, panic or mind control a non-robotic enemy.
+* {% 1AP NTE %}
 * {% COOLDOWN %}
-* Insanity requires a contest between the Psi Operative's Psi Strength stat, and the target's will.
+* Requires a contest of your Psi and target's Will.
-* Insanity can disorient, panic, or mind control the target if it succeeds.
+* If you win the contest, there is a 10%/85%/5% chance to disorient, panic, or mind control the target.
-* There is about a 10%, 85%, 5% chance to trigger the respective effects (Very approximate chances)
-* Mechanical enemies are completely immune to Insanity.
-* Insanity requires one action and does not end your turn.
+* TODO: Check the above numbers.

 ## Mind Merge
 Grants bonus will, critical chance and ablative hit points to an ally until the beginning of the player's next turn.